davidjackson148/maui3/README.md

 # maui3

-Navigating from MainPage to StartPage
+Navigating from MainPage (mainpage.xaml.cs line 59) to StartPage